47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 * Whitebox fuzzing involves fuzzing a program with complete access to its source code.
 * Feedback is measured by modifying the source code during compilation of the program.
 But we'll get into that later 😸

+Fuzzing tools suited for whitebox testing: [AFLPlusPlus](https://github.com/AFLplusplus/AFLplusplus), [libFuzzer](https://llvm.org/docs/LibFuzzer.html), [Honggfuzz](https://github.com/google/honggfuzz), [python-afl](https://github.com/jwilk/python-afl)

 ## Greybox Fuzzing
 * In this method, the tester has limited knowledge of the application, like function prototypes or the decompiled code.
 * This approach can be really useful for fuzzing closed-source libraries with API documentation that's readily accessible.
 * For example: *Microsoft Windows API*

+Fuzzing tools suited for grebox testing: [syzkaller](https://github.com/google/syzkaller/tree/master), [Hopper](https://github.com/FuzzAnything/Hopper), [aflnet](https://github.com/aflnet/aflnet), [aflgo](https://github.com/aflgo/aflgo), [boofuzz](https://github.com/jtpereyda/boofuzz), [AFLPlusPlus](https://github.com/AFLplusplus/AFLplusplus)

 ## Blackbox Fuzzing
 * When you find yourself with just the binary and no source code, this method is your best bet.
 * Sometimes you might have to use emulation tools like Qemu or Unicorn to run binary files belonging to a different architecture.
 * Feedback in this case is measured via binary instrumentation.

+Fuzzing tools suited for blackbox testing: [radamsa](https://gitlab.com/akihe/radamsa), [winafl](https://github.com/googleprojectzero/winafl), [Peach Fuzzer](https://peachtech.gitlab.io/peach-fuzzer-community/), [AFLPlusPlus](https://github.com/AFLplusplus/AFLplusplus)

 ## Pitch-Blackbox Fuzzing
 * Okay, so I got a little creative here and just made this term up.
 But by 'pitch-black' I mean programs that cannot be emulated.
+This distinction becomes really important when it comes to dynamic analysis like fuzzing.
 * For example: Programs designed to interact with specific hardware components.
 * This is known as the re-hosting problem[ [5] ].
 This is a really big problem and there's very limited work done in this field [ [2], [3], [4] ].

+Fuzzing tools suited for pitch-blackbox testing: 🌵🌀

+> **Note:** Okay, maybe [Firmwire](https://github.com/FirmWire/FirmWire) is an execption, but I'm not familiar with any other fuzzing tools like this.
+Hit me up if you know something I don't

 ## But what is feedback?
 We need to somehow measure the efficacy of a fuzzing test.